 Still, what Zorin has pulled off here is impressive.
 Hitting 100K downloads in just 48 hours is a strong indication that the distro’s user base is expanding fast.
 Whether this surge is directly linked to the end of Windows 10 support remains uncertain, but the timing is hard to overlook as a possible contributing factor.

-Finally, it would certainly be interesting to see comparable numbers from other major players in the Linux desktop space—and, more specifically, from Linux Mint or Ubuntu—but no such data has been shared so far.
+Finally, it would be interesting to see comparable numbers from other major players in the Linux desktop space—and, more specifically, from Mint or Ubuntu—but no such data has been shared so far.
 In any case, congratulations to the Zorin team; the achievement is well earned.